-Well, I’ve hiked the length of Glacier National Park!
-The 70 miles from Many Glacier to East Glacier were certainly adventure packed: mountain passes with dramatic views, two super scary Grizzly encounters, getting stuck in a rain/wind storm on Triple Divide Pass and crossing snow on Pitamakan Pass.
+Well, I’ve hiked 110 miles through Glacier National Park!
+This stretch from Many to East Glacier was certainly adventure packed: two super scary Grizzly encounters, getting stuck in a rain/wind storm on Triple Divide Pass and crossing snow on Pitamakan Pass.

 Many Glacier to Reynolds Creek via Piegan Pass

 Some days don’t go according to plan, because the universe just has better plans for you.
 Today was one of those days.
 I’d planned to wake at 5 a.m. and be on-trail by 6 a.m.
 Those of you that know me well, know that the fact I was up at 6 a.m. and walking out of town at 7 a.m. means I fared pretty well with Kate vs morning.